fabioformosa/j-metamorphosis/README.md

     }

 ## DTOs/ENTITIES: HELPER FOR FIELD MAPPINGS
-Usually DTOs are used to extract data to build hibernate query criteria to apply filtering (e.g. filterable grids).
+Usually DTOs are used to extract data from persistence layer.
+From DTO, it needs to build hibernate query criteria in order to apply filtering (e.g. filterable grids).
+For example, if you have in your frontend a filterable grid, your REST controller will receive a DTO with the values of the filter applied from the user.
+Your API must project this filter in JPA condition on your entity.

-In this case, you need mapping data to get entity fieldname for each field of DTO.
+So, you need a mapping between DTO fieldnames and entity fieldnames.

-`dev.metamorphosis.mappers.FieldMappingHelper` helps you to get a `map<String, String>` that binds a DTO fieldname to entity fieldname (with dot notation, e.g. 'dto.foo' -> 'entity.foo').
+`it.fabioformosa.metamorphosis.mappers.FieldMappingHelper` helps you to get a `map<String, String>` that binds a DTO fieldname to an entity fieldname (with dot notation, e.g. 'dto.foo' -> 'entity.foo').
-You should annotate your DTO with annotation `dev.metamorphosis.mappers.MappedOnEntity`  and fields with `dev.metamorphosis.mappers.MappedOnEntityField`, so you can invoke `FieldMappingHelper.getMappingByDTO(DTO.class)` to get mappings data you need. e.g.
+To accomplish it, you should annotate your DTO with the annotation `it.fabioformosa.metamorphosis.mappers.MappedOnEntity`  and DTO fields with `it.fabioformosa.metamorphosis.mappers.MappedOnEntityField`, so you can invoke `FieldMappingHelper.getMappingByDTO(DTO.class)` to get mappings data you need to build the right JPA queries. e.g.

     ### ENTITY ###